danwing/cidfi/draft-wing-cidfi.md

-bandwidth-constrained networks (or links) depicted by "B" and CIDFI-aware devices immediately upstream of those links, and another bandwidth-constrained link between a smartphone handset and its Radio Access Newwork (RAN).
+bandwidth-constrained networks (or links) depicted by "B" and CIDFI-aware devices immediately upstream of those links, and another bandwidth-constrained link between a smartphone handset and its Radio Access Network (RAN).
 This diagram shows the same protocol and same mechanism can operate with or without 5G, and can operate with different administrative domains such as Wi-Fi, an ISP edge router, and a 5G RAN.